Alice Springs to Darwin road trip on the Stuart Highway (also

 south of Darwin.

-To the east of town is the Barkly Tablelands - an
+To the east of town is the Barkly Tablelands - an expanse of land that supports some of Australia�s premier outback cattle stations.

 Tennant Creek Caravan Park